 Although silk is one of the most hygienic fabrics, we recommend to taking off make-up and washing our faces every night to avoid inflammation, breakouts and premature ageing of the skin.
 That way we promote an undisturbed nightly recovery mode of our skin.

-Silk Pillowcases reduce friction and therefore irritation.
+Silk pillowcases reduce friction and therefore irritation.
 Silk is a naturally clean fabric that prevents bacteria build-up, thus promoting a balanced microbiome and fewer breakouts.
 The dense silk fibre is ultra-hygienic: hypoallergenic, anti-fungal and antimicrobial as it repels dust and bacteria.
 Silk is the fibre most similar to our skin and hair and has a similar ph value.
 We benefit from an organic peace silk pillowcase.
 The closer silk is left to its natural state, the greater its beautifying superpowers.